 The classic 1992 Chris LeDoux song asks the musical question: whatcha gonna do with a cowboy?
 I feel qualified to provide one answer.

-My job is to create custom-built masculine men.
+My job is to create custom built masculine men.
 Fictional characters, that is.
 Not real human beings.
 They exist for a gay adult male audience.
-That’s why I created this cowboy.
+Somebody’s got to do it.
+That’s why I created this big cowboy.